 The Capita team who project managed and Cubby Construction, who carried out the building works associated with this project, are based locally and delivered a high quality work that meets user need and respects the special place the trail passes through.

-The new logo, which will feature on way-markers and information panels along the trail, consists of a native water crowfoot flower and a railway wheel, which perfectly blends local flora and fauna, gives a nod to railway engineering and clearly depicts a place where nature and heritage thrive.
+A new logo was created as part of the project, which features on way-markers and information panels along the trail.
+It consists of a native water crowfoot flower and a railway wheel, which perfectly blends local flora and fauna, gives a nod to railway engineering and clearly depicts a place where nature and heritage thrive.

-The on-site interpretation will include bitesize local nature information along the trail, larger panels on the railway and the bobbin history and information on Storm Desmond’s impact to the trail and local area.
+The on-site interpretation includes bitesize local nature information along the trail, larger panels on the railway and the bobbin history and information on Storm Desmond’s impact to the trail and local area.

-A number of alterations and additions to the onsite communications plan were suggested by community representatives, discussed fully and have been included in the final interpretations.
+A number of alterations and additions to the onsite communications plan were suggested by community representatives, discussed fully and were included in the final interpretations.

 Cath Johnson, Area Ranger with the Lake District National Park said: “We would like to thank everyone involved in the information session who helped us shape our on-site interpretation, their local knowledge was really helpful and we’re very happy with how the interpretation has taken shape to really enhance the trail for all users.